turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 }
 ```

-And finally, also withing [test_utils][9], there are a few helper functions used to inject `PromiseResult`s into the
+To round it all out, within [test_utils][9], there also are a few helper functions used to inject `PromiseResult`s into
-mocked test NEAR blockchain environment to round it all out.
+the mocked test NEAR blockchain environment:
 ```rust
 pub fn set_env_with_success_promise_result(contract: &mut StakeTokenContract) {
     pub fn promise_result(_result_index: u64) -> PromiseResult {